The Into the Badlands series finale has finally aired, and it makes us even more devastated that this show has been cancelled ahead of season 4.

 What is ‘Into the Badlands’ season 4’s air date?

 AMC announced in early 2019 that Into the Badlands season 4 has been canceled, so at this time there is no air date.
 The news arrived after quite a long social media silence from the official Into the Badlands accounts.
+The good news is that if you need another drama like this one, there’s at least one other show like Into the Badlands.

 Here are some reactions to the cancellation from the series’ cast and crew: